oleng/hugo_github/content/blog/google-api-library-explained.md

 access my Google Drive.

-    # I created a client object using google.auth.default and got valid credential object
+    # I created a client object using google.auth.default and valid credential object
     # from the new service account private key.

     >>> client.session